jhauschild/WinterschoolBarcelona2021/README.md

 # Tutorials for DMRG and TDVP

-This is a set of tutorials for the winter school of the European Tensor Network held Sept.
-28, 2021 in Barcelona.
+This is a set of tutorials for the winter school of the European Tensor Network held in September 2021 in Barcelona.

 The tutorials are split into two sessions.